OctopusDeploy/docs/docs/deployment-examples/sql-server-databases.md

 position: 30
 ---

 There are a variety of ways for Octopus Deploy to deploy to SQL Server.
-There are many third-party tools, both free and commercial, Octopus Deploy integrates with.
+Octopus Deploy integrates with many third-party tools, both free and commerical.
 This section will provide a broad outline of approaches, tooling, and recommended configuration.

 ## Approaches to database change management {#SQLServerdatabases-Approachestodatabasechangemanagement}